A young woman with long brown hair smiling outdoors in a lush green park.

 About Me

 I am a licensed clinical psychologist in Washington and able to see clients in PSYPACT states.
 In my practice, I provide individual therapy as well as training and consultation for therapists.
-I have expertise in reproductive/perinatal mental health, trauma and stress, and emotional distress (e.g., anxiety, OCD, emotion dysregulation).
-In addition to my work at Root & Bloom, I work part time as the Associate Director of the Marsha M. Linehan DBT Clinic at the University of Washington.
+I have specialize in treating emotional distress and dysregulation, trauma/PTSD, and reproductive mental health concerns.
+In addition to my work at Root & Bloom, I also serve as Associate Director of the Marsha M. Linehan DBT Clinic at the University of Washington.

 My Education